-Platelets are small cells circulating in the blood.
-Each platelet is less than 1/10,000 of a centimetre in diameter.
-There are 150 to 400 billion platelets in a normal litre of blood.
-The platelets play an important role in stopping bleeding and beginning the repair of injured blood vessels.
+Platelets are small cells circulating in the blood, which play an important role in stopping bleeding and beginning the repair of injured blood vessels.

 In platelet function disorders, a person’s blood platelets do not work properly.
 The result is that blood does not clot the way it should.
 When tissues are injured, damage to a blood vessel may result in leakage of blood through holes in the vessel wall.
 The vessels can break near the surface, as in a cut.
 Or they can break inside the body, making a bruise or an internal bleeding.

 When a blood vessel is damaged, there are four stages in the normal formation of a clot.

 - Stage 1: The blood vessels is damaged and the bleedings starts.